pborgesEdgeX/Video-RTSP-Streaming-/README.md

 ```

 ## Troubleshooting
 If you find any issues creating a topic, you can repeat the installation process and create a topic manually.
-In order to do so, go ahead with the following commands:
+To do so, go ahead with the following commands:

-First make sure sure you have the Kafka container up and running:
+First, make sure sure you have the Kafka container up and running:

 ![Alt text](readme_img/containerup.jpeg?raw=true "Output")

 Now, it's time to access the Kafka container: